Open Access Policy

 - To opt out of open access, when you deposit your article, you’ll have an option to select an embargo period, or the period of time during which an article is not made openly available.
 You can choose to embargo your article indefinitely, which means that it will be preserved long-term in OpenBU, but it will not be publicly accessible.

-- To opt out of granting BU a nonexclusive license, you can request a waiver–either through My CV or, for Questrom and BU Medical Campus faculty, our online submission form.
+- To opt out of granting BU a nonexclusive license, you can request a waiver–either through My CV or, for BU Medical Campus faculty, our online submission form.
 The waiver is granted automatically.

 More information about opting out is available in our Open Access Policy FAQ.